Space-Systems/OPI/README.md

 * New functions to copy and append populations.
 * Saved populations (.opi files) are now stored gzipped.
 * All modules can now read config files individually.
+* Support for reading files from resource archives.

 Issues:
 * Example code is outdated